-- (a) Until the provisions of Section 84750 regarding program based funding are implemented by a standard adopted by the board of governors that establishes the appropriate percentage of hours of credit instruction that should be taught by full time instructors, the The Legislature finds and declares all of the following: - (1) The Legislature wishes to recognize and make efforts to address the longstanding policy of the board of governors that at least 75 percent of the hours of credit instruction in the California Community Colleges, as a system, should be taught by full-time instructors.
-To this end, community college districts which have faculty. - (2) Reaching this goal would help achieve the California Community Colleges' systemwide goals identified in the Vision for Success, which were adopted by the Board of Governors in 2017, and would support each college's efforts to meet student success needs. - (3) It is a priority of the California Community Colleges to support additional full-time faculty positions. (b) (1) Community college districts that have less than 75 percent of their hours of credit instruction taught by full-time instructors faculty shall apply a portion of the program improvement allocation received pursuant to Section 84755 as follows: make, at a minimum, an annual 10-percent reduction in the district's deficit, rounded up to the nearest whole number, until the 75-percent goal is reached, as calculated pursuant to paragraph (2) of subdivision (d). - (2) For this purpose, the district's deficit is 75 percent of the total number of hours of credit instruction taught by the district less the number of those hours taught by full-time faculty.
+- (a) The Legislature finds and declares all of the following: - (1) The Legislature wishes to recognize and make efforts to address the longstanding policy of the board of governors that at least 75 percent of the hours of credit instruction in the California Community Colleges, as a system, should be taught by full-time faculty. - (2) Reaching this goal would help achieve the California Community Colleges' systemwide goals identified in the Vision for Success, which were adopted by the Board of Governors in 2017, and would support each college's efforts to meet student success needs. - (3) It is a priority of the California Community Colleges to support additional full-time faculty positions. - (b) (1) Community college districts that have less than 75 percent of their hours of credit instruction taught by full-time faculty: make, at a minimum, an annual 10-percent reduction in the district's deficit, rounded up to the nearest whole number, until the 75-percent goal is reached, as calculated pursuant to paragraph (2) of subdivision (d). - (2) For this purpose, the district's deficit is 75 percent of the total number of hours of credit instruction taught by the district less the number of those hours taught by full-time faculty. - (c) The board of governors shall adopt regulations for the effective administration of this section.
+The regulations shall provide both of the following: - (1) In computing the percentage of hours of credit instruction taught by full-time, faculty the hours of overload teaching by full-time faculty shall be excluded from both the total hours of credit instruction taught by the district and the total hours of credit instruction taught by full-time, faculty. - (2) A full-time faculty shall be defined as any regular and contract faculty member teaching credit instruction.